22940dev/tools-resources-snips/public/dendron.md

 - use `src/` imports for auto importing modules from suggestions (over lib)
 - prefer `@package` on imports
 - dendron looks for `dendron.code-workspace` file, if it finds it, it will open dendron workspace automatically

+## Workflow

+- Dendron is quite awesome, I need to go a bit more heavy on file creation I think and take advantage of easy creation and refactoring of notes.